MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Experiments and Results

-\textbf{Model Accuracy Evaluation over MPJPE:} Unlike the implemented baselines MotionGPT~\cite{jiang2024motiongpt} and MDM~\cite{tevet2023human} that treat motion data as a masked input during sampling, our model is trained to leverage it as an additional supervision signal, which we find to lead to significantly enhances performance, especially over longer sequences.
-In Fig.~\ref{fig:temporal_evo} the temporal evolution chart shows that our model substantially outperforms these baselines in accuracy, with consistently lower MPJPE values over time and a more gradual increase in error compared to the sharp rise seen in MDM~\cite{tevet2023human} and MotionGPT~\cite{jiang2024motiongpt}.
+\textbf{Model Accuracy Evaluation over \textit{MPJPE}:} Unlike the implemented baselines MoMask~\cite{guo2023momask}, MotionGPT~\cite{jiang2024motiongpt} and MDM~\cite{tevet2023human} that treat motion data as a masked input during sampling, our model is trained to leverage it as an additional supervision signal, which we find to lead to significantly enhances performance, especially over longer sequences.
+In Fig.~\ref{fig:temporal_evo} the temporal evolution chart shows that our model outperforms these baselines in accuracy, with consistently lower \textit{MPJPE} values over time and a more gradual increase in error.
 These results are also demonstrated qualitatively in the 3D plots Fig.~\ref{fig:temporal_evo} \textbf{(Right)} (see Appendix \& Video for more examples) where our predictions align more closely with the ground truth, especially towards the end of the sequence.
 Indeed, both baselines' outputs fail to follow the indicated trajectory (projection of the root joint in the XZ-plane) whereas our model follows the "circle", almost aligning with the ground truth on the last frame.

 \textbf{Uncertainty Parameters Evaluation:} The results of our comparison study between the different uncertainty indices are presented in Fig.~\ref{fig:unc_evaluation} \textbf{(Left)}.
 The Sparsification Error plot (explained in~\ref{subsec:metrics}) shows that the best-performing index is the Mode Divergence, which closely follows the Oracle curve, indicating a strong alignment between uncertainty estimates and true errors.
 These results are also demonstrated qualitatively in the video as well as in the Additional Experimental Results (Appendix) where we visualize the evolution of the zones of presence with varying confidence levels based on the different uncertainty indices.
 For clarity and visibility, we limit the uncertainty visualization to the "end-effector" joints—specifically the head, hands, and feet—since these are the most critical in human-robot collaboration, and visualizing uncertainty for all joints would create overly cluttered visuals.
 We calculate the mean uncertainty across the x, y, and z coordinates for each key joint, using this value as the radius of the sphere representing uncertainty around the end-effectors.